Everett Golson

-Everett Demone Golson (born January 2, 1993) is an American former professional football quarterback.
-He previously played quarterback for Notre Dame from 2011 to the spring of 2015.
-Golson chose to transfer to Florida State after graduating from Notre Dame.
+Everett Demone Golson (born January 2, 1993) is an American former professional football player who was a quarterback for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played college football for the Notre Dame Fighting Irish from 2011 to the spring of 2015.
+Golson chose to transfer to the Florida State Seminoles after graduating from Notre Dame.

 Early life

 Golson was born to Sherwin "Wayne" and Cynthia Golson and grew up in Myrtle Beach, South Carolina.
 At Myrtle Beach High School, Golson threw 151 career touchdown passes for the football team, leading them to the AAA state titles in both 2008 and 2010.
 In addition, he helped lead the basketball team to a state championship in 2008 as a point guard and was named to the all-state team.

 Golson originally committed to North Carolina before changing his college choice to Notre Dame.

 College career

 2011 season

 During the 2011 season, Golson was redshirted as sophomore quarterback Tommy Rees led the Notre Dame Fighting Irish to an 8–5 record.